stevenpollack/challenge-data-engineer/documentation.md

 It seems as if, for this small sample, none of the descendant patents lapsed, and only 25% failed to get granted.
 Moreover, the most cited patent, `WO2014067166A1`, was used by 3 different applicants and had the second highest average TR.

+## Future analysis
+There are other patent questions probably worthy of analysis.
+For instance:

+* what's the probability a patent gets granted when it doesn't cite prior work?
+Do more citations affect this probability?
+* What's the relationship between associated standard and TR/MC?
+* What's the managerial relevance of the metrics TR and MC?
+(Meaning: how do I, an external company, make money from a good understanding of them?)